MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-feature-overview.md

 ### Disaster recovery

-SQL Server 2022 customers can use the Managed Instance link for the purpose of disaster recovery, where, in the event of a disaster, you can fail your workload over to Azure SQL Managed Instance.
+SQL Server 2022 customers can use the Managed Instance link for the purpose of disaster recovery, where, in the event of a disaster, you can manually fail your workload over to Azure SQL Managed Instance.
 Once the disaster is mitigated, you can fail back over to your SQL Server 2022 instance.
-This feature is currently in preview.

 :::image type="content" source="media/managed-instance-link-feature-overview/disaster-recovery-scenario.png" alt-text="Diagram showing the disaster recovery scenario":::

+This feature is currently in limited public preview.
-<p><a href=https://aka.ms/mi-link-dr-preview-signup target="_new"><button style="background-color: #3366ff; color: white;">Sign-up for link feature DR preview</button></a></p>
+<p><a href=https://aka.ms/mi-link-dr-preview-signup target="_new"><button style="background-color: #3366ff; color: white;">Sign-up to preview DR</button></a></p>

 To learn more about limited public preview of the DR feature, review [https://aka.ms/mi-link-dr-preview-announcement](https://aka.ms/mi-link-dr-preview-announcement).